Chinese court rejects Apple lawsuit over iPad name

 Proview Technology (Shenzhen), and the Shenzhen court were not immediately available for comment when contacted by Reuters.

-Proview was also taking legal action, seeking 10 billion yuan ($1.5 billion) in compensation from Apple for copyright infringement, Caixin Online reported in October.
+Proview was also taking legal action, seeking 10 billion yuan in compensation from Apple for copyright infringement, Caixin Online reported in October.

 (Reporting by Twinnie Siu in Hong Kong and Melanie Lee in Shanghai; Editing by Andrew Callus, Bernard Orr)